 - Yield Response and test weight stability of Oat to Fertilizer N conducted at Indian Head, Yorkton, Redvers and Melfort.
-This research is led by Bill May and the objective of this research is to determine if the test weight of current oat cultivars vary in the stability of their test weight as the nitrogen rate is increased and expose growers to new oat varieties that may be better than the cultivars currently grown in the area of the trial.
+This research is led by Bill May and the objective of this research is to determine if the test weight of current oat cultivars vary in the stability of their test weight as the nitrogen rate is increased, along with exposing growers to new oat varieties that may be better than the cultivars currently grown in the area of the trial.

 - Oats Improve the Gastrointestinal Health of Horses conducted at Penn State by Dr. Burt Staniar: The study will investigate whether inclusion of whole oats in the horse’s diet will influence the horse’s gastrointestinal health.
 One hypothesis suggests that inclusion of oats in certain diets may reduce the risk of important health concerns including gastric ulcers, colitis, and laminitis.
 Any evidence for even small reductions in risk of some of these problems has a large value to horse owners.
 The expected outcomes of this study would suggest that oats not only be viewed as an energy source, but also as a health promoting dietary ingredient for horses.

-- Investigation of Avenanthramides - A Type of New Healthy Compounds in Oat conducted at University of Saskatchewan by Dr. Xiao Qiu: the goal is to improve the nutritional value of oat through increasing the level of avenanthramides, novel bioactive compounds in oat that have strong antioxidant, anti-inflammatory and anti-itching activities.
+- Investigation of Avenanthramides - A Type of New Healthy Compounds in Oats conducted at the University of Saskatchewan by Dr. Xiao Qiu: the goal is to improve the nutritional value of oats through increasing the level of avenanthramides, novel bioactive compounds in oats that have strong antioxidant, anti-inflammatory and anti-itching activities.
 Specifically, this project will survey the contents of avenanthramides in oat species, cultivars and breeding lines and identify the genes catalyzing the final step of the biosynthesis of avenanthramides.
 The sequence information of these genes can be used to develop functional DNA markers for oat breeding programs to improve levels of these important bioactive compounds.

 - Optimizing Oat Yield, Quality and Stand-ability in Central Alberta conducted by Dr. Linda Hall at the University of Alberta.
 This project focuses on enhancing the yield and profitability of central Alberta oat growers through the selection of varieties, optimizing nitrogen fertilizer and plant growth regulators (PGRs).
 The lack of regionally specific oat research has been a factor leading to relatively low acreage and yields in central/northern Alberta, despite the high yield potential and available local oat markets.

 - Oat Coffee Additive/Creamer conducted by Dr. Lingyun Chen at the University of Alberta.
 Consumer demands for nutrition, convenience and plant proteins/fibres is generating a new market opportunity within the coffee creamer market.
-Through this research U of A will attempt to develop a nutritious, functional oat based coffee additive that combines protein, beta glucan and a probiotic into a functional and competitive lactose free coffee additive.
-This developed product will be the first of its kind on the market, and will generate a new market opportunity for and consumer awareness of oats.
+Through this research, the U of A will attempt to develop a nutritious, functional oat based coffee additive that combines protein, beta-glucan and a probiotic into a functional and competitive lactose-free coffee additive.
+This developed product will be the first of its kind on the market, and will generate a new market opportunity to increase consumer awareness of oats.

-- Product Development from Gluten Free Oat Fractions, conducted by Dr. Lingyn Chen at the University of Alberta.
-Traditionally, oats have been utilized in their whole ingredient form (flour, groats, flakes, rolled, etc.).
-In terms of fractionated ingredients companies supply growing markets for oat beta glucan, oil, and proteins.
+- Product Development from Gluten Free Oat Fractions, conducted by Dr. Lingyun Chen at the University of Alberta.
+Traditionally, oats have been utilized in their whole ingredient form (flour, groats, flakes, rolled, etc.) In terms of fractionated ingredients companies supply growing markets for oat beta-glucan, oil, and proteins.
 Most fractionation methods that are currently used by industry focus on the extraction of one or two ingredients from oats, often resulting in the decrease quality, functionality, and usability of the non-desired fractions.
 This reduces the value-added potential of oats.
-This project is working on developing a cost effective process that will allow for the extraction and utilization of all the oat ingredient fractions in coordination with two other POGA supported projects.
+This project is working on developing a cost-effective process that will allow for the extraction and utilization of all the oat ingredient fractions in coordination with two other POGA supported projects.
 The end goal is to develop 1-3 prototypes from each fraction (protein, fibre, starch and oil) and use these prototypes to engage retailers and finished product manufacturers.

-- Alberta Variety Trial led by Gateway Research Organization will test 11 approved milling varieties and 4 approved feed varieties to investigate the impact of the variety and growing conditions on the yield and beta glucan in both Westlock, AB and Fahler, AB.
-The goal of this trial is to determine if a variety with higher beta glucan can outperform Morgan oats in Alberta to meet the oat miller’s demand for higher beta glucan.
+- Alberta Variety Trial led by Gateway Research Organization will test 11 approved milling varieties to investigate the impact of the variety and growing conditions on the yield and beta-glucan in both Westlock, AB and Fahler, AB.
+The goal of this trial is to determine if a variety with higher beta-glucan can outperform Morgan oats in Alberta to meet the oat miller’s demand for higher beta-glucan.

-- Transportation Project conducted by Emerging Ag: This project consists of continued work on the Canadian Transportation Act Review with goals of improved relationship between POGA and the transportation industry, increased export opportunity to international markets and impediment identification for better use of all modes of transportation.
-In addition, this project aims to find industry approved solutions from industry representatives on how the grain industry can work with the transportation industry for better service, more efficiency, higher volumes and better rates
+- Transportation Project conducted by Emerging Ag: This project consists of continued work on the Canadian Transportation Act Review with the goal of improving the relationship between POGA and the transportation industry, increased export opportunities to international markets and impediment identification for better use of all modes of transportation.
+In addition, this project aims to find industry approved solutions from industry representatives on how the grain industry can work with the transportation industry for better service, more efficiency, higher volumes and better rates.

 Oats Everyday Website